+61 493 868 335

 1. What is a Potentiostat

-A potentiostat is an electronic instrument used in electrochemical research to control the voltage between a working electrode and a reference electrode, while simultaneously measuring the current flowing to or from the working electrode.
+A potentiostat is an electronic device used in electrochemical research.
+It controls the voltage between a working electrode and a reference electrode.
+At the same time, it measures the current flowing to or from the working electrode.
 It plays a central role in techniques like cyclic voltammetry, chronoamperometry, and electrochemical impedance spectroscopy (EIS).

 Potentiostats are essential for studying redox reactions, energy storage devices, corrosion, electrocatalysis and electrochemical sensors.
-By maintaining a constant potential and measuring the resulting current, researchers can analyse electron transfer kinetics, diffusion processes, and material properties at the electrode–electrolyte interface.
+By keeping a steady potential and measuring the current, researchers can study electron transfer, diffusion, and material properties at the electrode-electrolyte interface.

 It uses three electrodes: